 A new novel Cursed Love Blues

 Sign up below to read the first 3 chapters of 'Cursed Love Blues' or buy the full book on Amazon now

 Embark on a wild, blues-soaked road trip that takes you into a twilight world of disgruntled angels, charming tricksters, desperate lovers, predatory mermaids and friendly goats...

-She isn’t known as the goddess of infatuation and recklessness for nothing.
+In ancient Greek myth, she is known as the goddess of recklessness, infatuation and ruin.